-Description: This course is designed to help deficient readers meet the demands of college reading and studying.
-An in-depth study and application of more advanced reading strategies will be provided using content readings from college texts.
-All strategies taught will foster the reading/writing/thinking connection.
-The strategies and knowledge students gain from this course will be applied directly to academic courses.
-Supplemental practice in reading and studying strategies will be available in a Reading Center.
+Description: A required course for students who demonstrate the need for support in developing the strategies and techniques required to meet the demands of college reading across the disciplines.
+Instruction will include the application of more advanced reading strategies using content reading from college texts.
+All strategies will foster the reading/responding connection.
+The techniques students learn and practice through this course will be applied directly to academic course work.
+Supplemental support and practice in reading and studying strategies will be available in a Reading Help Center.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring, Summer